Mac Gargan: Dark Reign

 Norman Osborn forms the Dark Avengers, providing new identities to some of his former Thunderbolts.
 After feeding a Skrull to a hungry Venom that has become more bestial than human, Osborn gives him a medication that resets the symbiote to the size it was when it possessed Spider-Man originally.
 Gargan can transform into his larger Venom form at will.

 Norman introduces Gargan and the symbiote as "Spider-Man" of the Dark Avengers.
 During their first mission against Morgana le Fay, Morgana transforms "Venom-Spidey" into a giant, demonic monster who then tries to eat Ares.
 Venom later coughs up Ares; however, Morgana's magic continues to affect Venom, causing him to lose and gain control of himself randomly.
 After Morgana is defeated in the past by Iron Patriot and Doctor Doom, Mac returned to his "Spider-Man" form with only a slight headache.
 Hawkeye promised to kill Mac one day for trying to eat him while he was under Morgana's control.
 Once they arrive home, he is seen arguing with Hawkeye.

-Later, attempting to find out Norman Osborn's plans for his son Harry, the real Spider-Man, with the aid of the Invisible Woman, manages to capture Gargan by using a sonic generator and takes his place to infiltrate the Dark Avengers.
+Later, attempting to find out Norman Osborn's plans for his son Harry Osborn, the real Spider-Man, with the aid of the Invisible Woman, manages to capture Gargan by using a sonic generator and takes his place to infiltrate the Dark Avengers.
 Gargan is thrown into the Negative Zone, but is later seen back with the Dark Avengers.

 Against Osborn's wishes, Gargan is seen heading out into the city to "fight crime" solo.
 At one point, he is seen defeating a bank robber called General Wolfram.
 After making out with two girls at once and getting cheered by a large crowd, he takes the robber to an abandoned rooftop and consumes his arm.
 He then takes the money Wolfram stole and swings away.
 Gargan is then seen at a strip club with the money and discovers his new favorite stripper.
 After getting reprimanded by Norman Osborn for eating Wolfram's arm, Gargan kills the stripper and places her dead body in J. Jonah Jameson's bed while he is gone in an attempt to frame him for her murder.
 At the same time, Redeemer visits the injured General Wolfram and recruits him alongside other villains who have had limbs bitten off by Gargan (namely Dementoid, Doctor Everything, Eleven, and Hippo) in a plan to take down "Spider-Man" (who is believed to be the root of their problem).
 In another attempt to antagonize Jameson, Gargan instigates a turf war between two rival street gangs, hoping to wear Jameson down through stress and exhaustion from continuously putting out stories to cover the crime wave.
 At the same time, the Redeemer arms his group with cybernetic limbs to defeat Spider-Man.
 J. Jonah Jameson goes to Osborn for help and is given Spider-Man to help solve the city's gang problem.